Abdelrahman2030/us-bikes-share/README.md

 ## Main objective of the project

-Create an interactve program that lest's the user choose wich cite he wants to see it's data, and let him filter the data swt by day and month if he wanted
+Create an interactive program that lest's the user choose wich city he wants to see its data and let him filter the data set by day and month if he wanted.
-<br> Then the program would calculate basic statitics about the data set (the most common month, number of subscribers, females or males, most common station, average trip duration, etc.)
+<br>Then the program would calculate basic statistics about the data set (the most common month, number of subscribers, females or males, most common station, average trip duration, etc.).
+<br>Then display all of these information for the user.